Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 8. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
 9. Relics inspired by Cammy, Fei Long and Deejay.
 10. ?????????????????????
+11. New balanced Custom Modifiers revolving around fighter's set relics.
-11. Update of art and sound assets.
+12. Update of art and sound assets.
-12. Polishing, refactoring and balancing.
+13. Polishing, refactoring and balancing.
-13. Synergy and adaptation with other mods.
+14. Synergy and adaptation with other mods.

 # Requirements